gabijatuma/OOP_vector/README.md

 *void resize(int count)*               //resizes the vector

+(the DT is a template so that i could create vector classes of multiple types)

 I wanted to check how optimised my_vector class is, so i did a time comparrison between my_vector class and std::vector container when they had to push back 10000, 100000, 1000000, 10000000 an 100000000 <int> elements.
 These are the results: